List of Baccano! characters: Gandor family

 The Gandor family is a small mafia family based in Little Italy, Manhattan.
 The family is run by three brothers, Keith, Berga and Luck Gandor, who inherited the family from their father and are known for their ruthlessness and fighting ability.
 Their subordinates are known for becoming violent over slight disagreements.
 The family refuses to deal in drugs because the brothers possess varying degrees of aversion to them.
 The family makes money through the illegal distribution of alcohol, underground horse race betting, and various casinos.
 The family's headquarters is found in the basement of a small jazz hall.
 Because Luck and the Gandor's adoptive brother Claire Stanfield befriended Firo Prochainezo of the Martillo family as children, the two families are friendly with one another.
-Other members of the family include Chick Jefferson, Maria Balsereit and Nicola Casetti (ニコラ・カセッティ, Nikora Kasetti).
+Other members of the family include Tick Jefferson, Maria Barcelito, and Nicola Casetti (ニコラ・カセッティ, Nikora Kasetti).
 The Gandor operates on a similar scale as the Martillo family and controls about the same amount of territory.